MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-concepts-accountmanagementmodes.md

 Manual mode is the best choice for situations that require unique and\or detailed configuration of the target account.

-Automatic mode is the best choice for situations with less detailed requirements, for exmaple you only need the managed account to be available and ready for use in a basic configuration with Administrator privileges.
+Automatic mode is the best choice for situations with less detailed requirements, for example you only need the managed account to be available and ready for use in a basic configuration with Administrator privileges.
 Automatic mode also supports creation of a custom new account.

 ||Manual mode|Automatic mode|
 |---|:---:|:---:|